-6.2.
+6.3.
 Base Screen

-If the console model is equipped with the VGA option, console information can be viewed on a PC monitor.
+Console information can also be viewed on a PC monitor.

-- ➤ Use the up/down arrow keys [↑][↓] for paging and viewing information about console status and items (channels, fixtures, cues, groups, grandmaster, submasters, crossfaders, page #, current time, etc.) - ➤ Use the left/right arrow keys [←][→] to view additional information about each item.
-For example, to view additional fixture parameters of patched fixtures.
+- ➤ Use the up/down arrow keys [↑][↓] for paging and viewing information about console status and items (channels, fixtures, cues, groups, grandmaster, submasters, crossfaders, page #, current time, etc.) - ▶ Use the left/right arrow keys [←][→] to view additional information about each item.
+For example, to view additional fixture parameters of patched fixtures. - ➤ All channels, fixtures (if patched), submasters, the events list (if On) and crossfader information is shown.
+If multiple fixtures are patched, press the [↑][↓] keys to view fixture list.